11 Jul 2024

-Where to Gather Intelligence for Deep & Dark Web Investigations
+Where to Gather Intelligence for Deep and Dark Web Investigations

-While the deep and the dark web is composed of far more data than the surface web, and used by people from all walks of life, it is often thought to be the source of a sizeable chunk of illegal activities taking place in both the real and the digital worlds.
+The surface web, the deep web, and the dark web all provide useful information for analysts to explore and draw from for use in their OSINT investigations.
+The deep, and the dark web contain far more data compared to the surface web, and though both are used by people from all walks of life, they are often thought to be the source of a sizeable chunk of illegal activities in both the real and digital worlds.

-The wealth and type of information contained in the deep and dark web, combined with the higher security access and the degree of anonymity they provide, is what has turned them into prime real-estate for threat actors.
+The wealth and type of information contained in the deep and dark web, combined with the higher security access and the degree of anonymity they provide, are what have essentially turned them into prime real estate for threat actors.

-By the same token, this flurry of threat actor activity has also led investigators and analysts from across industries to consider the deep and dark web as prime sources of information.
-However, while gaining access to the data in the surface web is quite simple and performed daily, accessing data in the deep and dark web can be considerably trickier and needs more considerations and resources.
+By the same token, this flurry of threat actor activity has also led investigators and analysts from various industries to consider the deep and dark web as prime sources of information.
+However, while gaining access to data on the surface web is quite simple and performed daily, accessing data on the deep and dark web can be considerably trickier and requires more consideration and resources.

 Before we delve into the deep and dark web, and why accessing data from these layers is relevant to investigations, let’s quickly touch upon the surface web.

-Also known as visible, open, or public web, the surface web is the most superficial layer of the internet and encompasses everything that is accessible via search engines that use page indexing, such as Google or Bing.
+Also known as the visible, open, or public web, the surface web is the most superficial layer of the internet and encompasses everything that is accessible via search engines that use page indexing, such as Google or Bing.
+Searching the surface web usually returns a good deal of results that can be narrowed down using a range of dorking techniques.

-As endless as the search results on Google may oftentimes appear, the surface web amounts to less than 5% of what is contained on the internet.
+As endless as popular search engine results may often appear, surface web data still amounts to less than 5% of what is contained on the internet.
 It is precisely that remaining 95% that constitutes the deep and the dark web and our topic at hand.

 Deep Web vs. Dark Web 🔗︎

 Unlike the surface web, these two layers represent the non-indexed content available on the internet.
-This means it can’t be found with your common Google search, however, there are substantial differences between the deep and the dark web.
+This means content which cannot be found using common search engines like Google or Bing.
+However, there are substantial differences between the deep and the dark web.

-Oftentimes, whatever information is stolen from the deep web (passwords, privileged data) ends up being sold on the dark web.
+Oftentimes, information stolen from the deep web, be it passwords or other privileged data, ends up being sold on the dark web.
 However, not everything that transpires there is of a criminal nature.
 Journalists, activists, and politicians working and reporting under corrupt or totalitarian regimes use it to gather, collaborate, and exchange information without fear of being harassed or prosecuted.

-Scopes of Deep & Dark Web Investigations 🔗︎
+The Scope of Deep and Dark Web Investigations 🔗︎

 As mentioned before, some threat actors lurk within the deep web, where they use techniques such as phishing and social engineering to steal personal data, defraud individuals, or get a foothold into a specific organization.
 They might then turn towards the dark web to profit from their schemes by selling the stolen data or the kits they developed for their schemes.